 Privacy and security are among the core ideas that underpin FIDO’s

-a natural synergy between FIDO standards and regulatory rules that
+natural synergy between FIDO standards and regulatory rules that are

-have come from the EU: the General Data Protection Regulation
+come from the EU: the General Data Protection Regulation (GDPR) and

-(GDPR) and the Revised Payment Services Directive (PSD2).
-The GDPR
+the Revised Payment Services Directive (PSD2).
+The GDPR is a law

-is a law that protects data of any individual that resides in the
+that protects data of any individual that resides in the EU,

-EU, irrespective of the location of the service provider, while
+irrespective of the location of the service provider, while the PSD2

 The incorporation of FIDO-based authentication facilitates